mattlehrer/mattlehrer.com-eleventy/src/blog/setting-up-tailwindcss-in-sveltekit-with-vite.md

 This is the tricky part.

-First, I tried importing the CSS into ./src/app.html (`<link rel="stylesheet" ... `) as [Vite docs imply that the main html file is the entrypoint of the project](https://vitejs.dev/guide/#index-html-and-project-root).
+First, I tried importing the CSS into ./src/app.html (`<link rel="stylesheet" ... `) as the [Vite docs imply that the main html file is the entrypoint of the project](https://vitejs.dev/guide/#index-html-and-project-root).
 I'm not sure if there's a way to get that to work, but it didn't work for me.

-What does work, is importing the CSS in a `<script>` block on a Svelte component.
+What does work is importing the CSS in a `<script>` block on a Svelte component.
 The SvelteKit scaffold doesn't have a layout setup out of the box and you probably want to use Tailwind throughout the project.

 Add a new [\$layout.svelte file](https://github.com/mattlehrer/sveltekit-vite-tailwind/blob/main/src/routes/%24layout.svelte) at ./src/routes/$layout.svelte